How To Travel to the Philippines: 50 Amazing Tourist Spots To Visit

 Where to stay on and near Danjugan Island

-Tourists have two accommodation options when traveling to Danjugan: an overnight stay in either an open-air cabana (Moray Lagoon Camp) or a private room (Typhoon Beach) on the island or book a resort outside Danjugan in Sipalay City.
+Tourists have two accommodation options when traveling to Danjugan: an overnight stay in an open-air cabana (Moray Lagoon Camp) or a private room (Typhoon Beach) on the island or book a resort outside Danjugan in Sipalay City.

 Best Sipalay resorts near Danjugan: